 Eroticism is a male portrayal of sex.
 Penetrative sex is arousing from the point of view of the penetrator.
 Penetrative sex is not arousing for the person who is penetrated by an erect penis (the receiver).
 So a woman needs to be able to identify psychologically with the male perspective in order to achieve orgasm.
-This is only possible when a woman immerses herself in an imaginary world in her head.
+This is only possible when a woman immerses herself in a surreal and quasi-subconscious world in her head.
 In this world she can approach sexual situations from a male perspective and experience the kind of arousal that causes tumescence of the clitoral organ.
 Once the clitoral organ is tumescent a woman can massage the internal organ to achieve orgasm.

 The concept of penetration by a penis is key to achieving arousal.
 A woman cannot be the penetrator in real life but she can use fantasy to put herself in the male position psychologically.
 A woman obtains sexual satisfaction from the idea of dominating or doing something to another person.
 Fantasy allows a woman to be the man who is penetrating a lover while at the same time being the woman who is being penetrated.
-Women describe this technique as putting themselves in the ‘director role’.
+Women describe this technique as putting themselves in the director role.
 This emulation of the male is implicit rather than being a real-life impersonation of a man.

+Fantasy is a mechanism for achieving orgasm rather than being an activity a woman engages in for itself.
+Responsive women use erotic fantasies as a conscious psychological technique for the sole purpose of enjoying orgasm.
+A woman’s sense of release comes purely from the use of fantasy.
 Women have a limited menu of fantasies to choose from.
 This seems to be a result of a natural apathy towards making effort to find erotic material.
 A woman may have only a handful of fantasies that she uses on a regular basis, some of which originate from when she first started masturbating.